YanceyOfficial/leetcode-trip/README.md

 ### Using Commitizen

 This app follows the [Angular Team's Commit Message Guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit), your commit will be checked by commitlint, please use `git cz` instead of `git commit`.
-For this reason, you should install `commitizen` globally or use `yarn commit` instead.
+For this reason, you might install `commitizen` globally.

 ### Algolia